 There is a special duty that is owed by common carriers, such as taxi cabs, limousine drivers, and also Uber and Lyft, toward their passengers.

 Call (888) 563-4092 for a Free Consultation with Our Uber Accident Attorneys

 Rideshare accidents can cause some of the most devastating injuries to passengers and bystanders.
 As with other types of automobile accidents, passengers are especially susceptible to injuries, such as:

 - Loss of a limb or amputation

 - Broken bones

 - Wrongful death

-An experienced Rideshare accident injury attorney at the B&D Law Group, APLC can help you obtain the maximum recovery for injuries you sustained as a passenger in an Uber automobile accident.
+An experienced Rideshare accident injury attorney at the B&D Law Group, APLC can help you obtain the maximum recovery for injuries you sustained as a passenger in an Uber or Lyft automobile accident.

 Seeking the Maximum Compensation from Negligent Parties

 Riders that are injured in a rideshare accident may be able to recover from the driver of their vehicle, from the other drivers, and possibly even from their own insurance.